 (c) Please indicate the competent authority(ies) and the legal requirements and procedure(s) that apply in your country for domestic and international tracing.*

-(d) Does your country maintain records of the incoming and outgoing tracing requests and of the firearms and other items that have been traced?*
+(d) Does your country maintain records of the incoming and outgoing tracing requests (Switzerland)?* (Include tick boxes to reply to the questions)

 (e) Please provide examples of successful tracing, and describe lessons learned, challenges and the effectiveness of your domestic and international tracing practices.
+(Switzerland: Add question – please indicate challenges and difficulties encountered in tracing)

 (f) Please provide information on the number and type of traced firearms, their parts and components and ammunition in your own country, and in another country, in the past three years.
 If available, please provide figures for each year.

-(Has your country adopted measure(s) and arrangements to enable it to receive and send requests for international cooperation for the purpose of locating or tracing firearms, their parts and components and ammunition that may have been illicitly manufactured or trafficked (art.
+(USA – Delete sub-questions)Has your country adopted measure(s) and arrangements to enable it to receive and send requests for international cooperation for the purpose of (USA – clarify the term “Locating”) (Switzerland) identifying or tracing firearms, their parts and components and ammunition that may have been illicitly manufactured or trafficked (art.
 18, para.
 3 (g), of the Convention and art.
-14, para.
+(Switzerland)12, para.
 4, of the Protocol)?

 Yes Yes, in part No